freeflyclone/rpi-dev/README.md

 ### Goals

-* Efficient workflow : fastest possible cycle time of edit-compile-test-repeat.
+* Efficient workflow : Cross-compiling on Linux host for fastest possible cycle time of edit-compile-test-repeat.
 * Adaptable to all flavors : rpi comes in various flavors, switching between them should be near painless.
 * Open source tools : zero cost to any would-be developer, other than download times.
 * Educational : Skill learned here more broadly applicable in the industry.